9 best camera phones to buy in 2026

 The Honor Magic8 Pro comes in 12GB and 16GB RAM versions with storage running from 256GB up to 1TB, all on UFS 4.1.
 That gives it the same modern storage baseline you would expect from the best camera phones in 2026, with enough space and throughput for 200 MP photos, 4K120 video, and large editing apps.

-Compared with the Vivo X300 Ultra and Oppo Find X9 Pro, Honor no longer trails on storage tech because all three now sit on UFS 4.1.
+Compared with the Vivo X300 Ultra and Oppo Find X9 Ultra, Honor no longer trails on storage tech because all three now sit on UFS 4.1.
 Capacity and speed are effectively level across the subsection, so the choice comes down more to software preferences and camera priorities than to any meaningful storage advantage.

 📱 Display